otv1/vue-property-decorator-to-vue-3-setup-api/README.md

 * $vuetify
 * And more...

-Please note, this script may not be perfect, and some manual adjustments might be necessary after the conversion.
-Its goal is to convert a spesific project and not to solve every cases.
+Please be aware that this script may not be flawless, and some manual adjustments may be required after the conversion.
+The primary aim of this project was to concentrate on converting a particular project up to 95%, rather than addressing every conceivable decorator scenario, making it an incomplete solution for some.

 ## Disclaimer
 The provided script is used at your own risk.
 It was created and tested in a specific environment for a particular project.
 You are free to modify it according to your project's needs.